4 Structuring analytics projects

 - Are we dealing with differences in units or scale?

 Taking some time to get familiar with your data and its structure is critical to getting accurate results.
-Then, focus on the question at hand.
-An example is will current sales best predict future sales at all times during the year?
+Additionally, understanding your question is important.
+An example might be will current sales do the best job of predicting future sales at all times during the year?
 What might work better?
 Frame your problem statement carefully.

-Furthermore, if there are deeply held beliefs about the answer, you may have issues if your answer is antithetical to that belief.
-There are reasons why that belief is held.
-Most of the time the people have formed that belief are correct.
+Furthermore, if there are deeply held beliefs as to what the answer might be you may have issues if your answer is antithetical to that belief.
+There are probably reasons why that belief is held.
+Honestly, most of the time the people have formed that belief are correct.
 Just use some extra discretion here if you determine another solution has merit.

 4.3.2 Preparing your data

-Preparing your data takes the most time.
+This will generally take the most time.
 We’ll go into this process in some detail in chapter 5.
-If you have missing data, consider imputation.
-When dealing with mixed data sets, you must consider how to process it.
+If you have missing data you might have to consider imputation.
+If you are dealing with mixed data sets you’ll have to consider how to process it.
 Ordinal data might require you to approach the problem in a specific way.
-An example here might be the Holt-Winters 38 method for estimating time-series data.
-A particular method may also not be applicable because of the underlying structure within the data.
-When preparing your data, it is also critical to consider the two most common questions you will face.
+For instance, I could use the Holt-Winters 30 method for estimating some time-series data.
+However, it may not be applicable because of underling structure within the data.
+You can follow a process here as well.

 - How will I deal with missing data?